 Do I need to complete a Performance Standard Record (PSR) for each assessment task submitted for moderation?

 No, the PSR is required for each assessment type.
 This means that if several assessment tasks are submitted for an assessment type only one PSR is completed to reflect the student's overall achievement for the assessment type.

 Do I submit my teachers pack i.e. Learning and Assessment Plan (LAP) and assessment tasks sheets with my moderation materials?

 Yes, except for Research Project, you will need to upload the following in the Teacher Materials section of the result sheet:

 - approved learning and assessment plan (LAP) and addendum if applicable,

 - a complete set of task sheets for each assessment type listed in the approved learning and assessment plan

-How do I let the SACE Board know a student's moderation sample is incomplete (due to Special Provisions, Missing Tasks, Incomplete Tasks)?
+How do I let the SACE Board know a student's moderation sample is incomplete (due to Special Provisions, Missing Tasks, or Incomplete Tasks)?

-If, to meet the sample selection parameters, it is necessary to include the work of a student with missing materials in the assessment type you will need to provide the Variations - Moderation Materials (VMM) information directly into the School Assessment Online Results Sheet in Schools Online.
+If, to meet the sample selection parameters, it is necessary to include the work of a student with missing materials in the assessment type, you will need to provide the Variations - Moderation Materials (VMM) information directly into the School Assessment Online Results Sheet in Schools Online.

 How do I submit a Variations - Moderation Materials (VMM) form with my School Assessment materials?